 This article explains how to create a connection from Gainsight to Zoho, create a data job, merge datasets, and configure job or Job chains in Gainsight.

 Note: This document provides general guidance on creating a Connection and setting up Jobs because the use case of each job is different and needs unique configuration.
-For detailed information on creating any Job, refer to the Preparation of Connector Jobs article in the Additional Resources section at the end of this article.
+For detailed information on creating any Job, refer to the Jobs List Page article in the Additional Resources section at the end of this article.

 Customer Success and Customer Relationship Management (CRM) go hand-in-hand.
 Customer Relationship Management focuses on the opportunity each account has of becoming a potential customer.
 Once a deal is closed, Customer Success continues the relationship and helps to deliver on the promises made during the sales process.